 Prior to 2020, the base annual retainer fee for non-executive directors was \$60,000, of which one-third (\$20,000 annually, or \$5,000 per quarter) was payable through the issue of DSUs on the last business day of each quarter based on the volume-weighted average trading price of the Common Shares for the five preceding trading days, and the remaining two-thirds (\$40,000 annually, or \$10,000 per quarter) was payable in cash.
-The quarterly DSU grant program was suspended in early 2020, which reduced the total base annual retainer amount by \$20,000 (\$5,000 per quarter), and remained suspended through 2021.
+The quarterly DSU grant program was suspended in early 2020, which reduced the total base annual retainer amount by \$20,000 (\$5,000 per quarter).

-Non-executive directors are also reimbursed for out-of-pocket expenses incurred in connection with attending meetings of the Board of Directors or committees thereof.
+Directors are also reimbursed for out-of-pocket expenses incurred in connection with attending meetings of the Board of Directors or committees thereof.